Ketziel/socialator/README.md

  > Move fast and break things.
 Unless you are breaking stuff, you are not moving fast enough.

-No one could sum up working with facebook feeds any better.
+No one could sum up working with facebook feeds a more accurate way...

 #What License I done gone used